Nuitka/Nuitka/README.rst

 -------------------

-Some packages output what they think is helpful information about what the reason of a failed import might me.
+Some packages output what they think is helpful information about what the reason of a failed import might mean.
 With compiled programs there are very often just plain wrong.
 We try and repair those in non-deployment mode.
 Here is an example, where we change a message that asks to pip install (which is not the issue) to point the user to the include command that makes an ``imageio`` plugin work.

 .. code:: yaml